PeterAttardo/Assertainty/README.md

 Because the `assert` block returns an instance of `AssertionBlockResults`, it can be used directly, even outside of formal tests.
 One use case would be to insert data validation checks into a pipeline, and then report failures or block downstream processing based on the results.
-KDataAssertions provides a few convenience functions in this vein.
+Assertainty provides a few convenience functions in this vein.

 ```Kotlin
 table.assert {